bluekvirus/Stage.js/implementation/HOWTO.md

     ...
 }).run();
 ```
-By using `region=""` attribute in any html tag, we marked pre-defined regions in the template, you can do this with any *Marionette.Layout* in our framework.
+By using `region=""` attribute in any html tag, we marked pre-defined regions in the template, **you can also do this with any *Marionette.Layout*** in our framework.
 They are already enhanced to pickup the attribute.

-Note that you can also use `view=""` attribute to load up a named *Regional* view in a given region, only tags marked with `region=""` first will continue to verify if there is an assigned *Regional* view through the `view=""` attribute.
+Note that **you can use an additional `view=""` attribute to load up a named *Regional* view in a given region**, only tags marked with `region=""` first will continue to verify if there is an assigned *Regional* view through the `view=""` attribute.

 Now, given that you've changed the template, you need to also change `contextRegion` to point to the area that you use to swap between different *Context*s.